San Felipe Municipality, Yucatán: History

 For some 200 years (approximately), a group of fishermen from a port in the west, perhaps Santa Clara or Dzilam Bravo, made a fishing trip.
 For some reason they decided to reach the beach.
 Some say that the reason was bad weather.

 Upon reaching the beach, the men heard the song Chuleb, native birds of the area.
 They went to the birds and there found a freshwater spring, known here as the Actam Chuleb (Akta Chuleb the Yucatec Maya, in front or ahead of Chuleb).
 This spring is now a well located in the main park of the population.

 The abundant fisheries then became possible after that the men return to the site, taking advantage of a temporary fishing camp, as they do today fishers beaches sanfelipense as Bachul or Chisascab.

 By exploring the site found good land for farming and hunting, plus fishing and abundant fresh water, so some families have settled in the place.
 Initially these were from places like Dzidzantún, Dzilam and other places nearby.

 With the good fishing area, people come from various places such as Panabá and Sucilá, among others.
 Panabá people, attracted by the abundant fishing, proximity to their farms or for the simple novelty of the new town, was installed at the port.
 In some cases these people went Panabá.
-This explains why many people say Panabá have lived in San Felipe.

 We do not know when, but sometime Actam Chuleb changed its name to San Felipe, in honor of San Felipe de Jesus.

 Andalusia encouraged the people, the people grew up with immigrants from various parts.
 The port then had two streets forming a cross.
 To contact the people walking on the streets made of sand, were subsequently sascab, they grow and the population was small bridges crossing the ocaes (arms of water as small rivers which are among the mangroves) to reach other parts of the population.
 Moreover, much of what is now the jetty of the port was a beach.